ThomasRohde/jArchi-CreateDialog/README.md

 To get started, download the following files from this repo:

 - `CreateEclipseForm.js` - The main library containing the [createDialog](#createdialog) function.
 This should be placed in the `lib` directory
-- `Model browser.ajs`- A small application to view models that have been structured to support this library
+- `BrowseModel.js`- A small utility function to view models that have been structured to support this library
 - `jArchi Dialogs.archimate` - A model that documents the library
+- `jArchi Dialogs Help.ajs` - Displays a help dialog using `BrowseModel.js` on the `jArchi Dialogs.archimate` model
 - `modeltrap.js` - a utility script to ensure that a model is selected.
 Should be place in the `lib` directory

 After placing the files in the proper directories, please verify the `load()` statements in `CreateEclipseForm.js`.